LuccaWang1/PetPlanner/README.md

 <a name="technologies-used"></a>

 ### Technologies Used
-1. Python
+1. Python (Server, OOP)
-2. Flask
+2. Flask (Framework)
-3. Javascript (AJAX/JSON)
+3. Javascript (AJAX/JSON) (Frontend)
-4. React
+4. React (Frontend)
-5. PostgreSQL
+5. PostgreSQL (relational database)
-6. SQL
+6. SQL (used to query the database in psql)
-7. SQLAlchemy
+7. SQLAlchemy (used to query to database within Python)
-8. HTML
+8. HTML (webpages, base)
-9. CSS, Flexbox
+9. CSS, Flexbox (styling)
-10. Cloudinary API
+10. Cloudinary API (photo uploader API)
-11. Full Calendar API
+11. Full Calendar API (calendar and events API)
-12. Jinja2
+12. Jinja2 (extends base.html, used for conditional rendering on navbars)
-13. Bootstrap
+13. Bootstrap (styling, used with React)
+14. Argon2 (Password Hashing)

 [Back to the Table of Contents](#table-of-contents)